Federico Marchetti

-Federico Marchetti (/it/; born 7 February 1983) is an Italian professional footballer who plays as a goalkeeper for Maltese Premier League club Marsaxlokk.
+Federico Marchetti (/it/; born 7 February 1983) is an Italian former professional footballer who played as a goalkeeper.

-Marchetti began his professional club career with Torino in 2002, and was subsequently loaned out to Pro Vercelli, Crotone, and Treviso.
-In 2005, he spent a season with Biellese, and later played for AlbinoLeffe and Cagliari, before moving to Lazio in 2011, where he won the Coppa Italia in 2013.
-At international level, he has represented Italy at the 2010 FIFA World Cup, at the 2013 FIFA Confederations Cup (winning a bronze medal), and at UEFA Euro 2016.
+Marchetti began his professional club career with Torino in 2002.
+He moved to Pro Vercelli, Crotone on loan, before signing permanently for Treviso.
+In 2005, Marchetti spent one season with Biellese and for AlbinoLeffe as well as Cagliari, before moving to Lazio in 2011, where he won the Coppa Italia in 2013.
+At international level, Marchetti has represented Italy at the 2010 FIFA World Cup, at the 2013 FIFA Confederations Cup (winning a bronze medal), and at UEFA Euro 2016.

 Club career

 Early career

-A Torino youth system trainee, Marchetti made his professional debut on loan to Pro Vercelli, being then loaned to a number of other Serie C1 and Serie C2 teams in the following years: he spent the 2003–04 season as second choice keeper with Crotone and later Treviso, without making a single appearance with any of these teams.
-He started the 2004–05 season as third-choice keeper at Torino, making a single appearance in his time with the granata as a substitute; he then asked to be transferred in January 2005, after Torino signed another keeper, Gianluca Berti, and he was subsequently loaned to Pro Vercelli for the remainder of the season.
+A Torino youth system trainee, Marchetti made his professional debut on loan to Pro Vercelli, moving on loan to numerous other Serie C1 and Serie C2 teams in the following years..
+He spent the 2003–04 season as second choice goalkeeper for Crotone and Treviso, only to lack any appearance with said teams.
+Marchetti started the 2004–05 season as third-choice goalkeeper at Torino, making only one appearance in his time with the granata as a substitute.
+In January 2005, after Torino signed another goalkeeper, Gianluca Berti, he subsequently moved to Pro Vercelli on loan the remainder of the season.

 AlbinoLeffe

-In mid-2005, Torino which originally promoted to Serie A, went bankrupt and a new team started again in Serie B as successor, and all of the old Torino players were allowed to leave for free.
+In mid-2005, Torino – which originally promoted to Serie A – went bankrupt and a new team restarted in Serie B as a successor, with all former Torino players being allowed to leave for free.
 He was signed by AlbinoLeffe and left for Biellese in co-ownership deal.

-In June 2006, he was bought back by Serie B club AlbinoLeffe, initially as reserve to Paolo Acerbis.
-In his first season with the celeste, he made 13 appearances, being successively promoted as first choice keeper the following season.
+In June 2006, Marchetti was bought back by Serie B club AlbinoLeffe, initially as reserve to Paolo Acerbis.
+In his first season with the celeste, he made 13 appearances, being successively promoted as first choice goalkeeper the following season.

 During the 2007–08 season, his performances proved to be instrumental in AlbinoLeffe's historic first qualification to the promotion playoffs, where his club narrowly missed promotion to Lecce.
 He subsequently won the Serie B best goalkeeper award, thus raising significant interest from top-flight teams.

 Cagliari

-In July 2008, Cagliari agreed a loan bid with AlbinoLeffe for the goalkeeper, with Cagliari having an option to buy 50% of players' rights to an agreed price.

-In his first season in Serie A, Marchetti confirmed his performances, firmly ensuring a place in the starting lineup, his performances being praised by several football pundits, being also defined by Gianluigi Buffon as his favourite young Italian goalkeeper.
+In July 2008, Cagliari agreed a loan bid with AlbinoLeffe for Marchetti, with the former club an option to buy 50% of players' rights to an agreed price.
+In his first season in Serie A, Marchetti confirmed his performances, gaining a place in the starting line-up.
+His performances were also praised by several football pundits and defined by Gianluigi Buffon as his favourite young Italian goalkeeper.
 On 1 February 2010, Cagliari bought the remaining rights from AlbinoLeffe.

 However, he was frozen out by the club in the 2010–11 season, as his transfer request denied.
 He became the third keeper, behind Michael Agazzi and Ivan Pelizzoli.
 He was unfrozen on 3 April 2011, winning Genoa as unused bench.